TGH Brooksville: 21st century

 In 2011, Brooksville Regional Hospital charged patients $104,000.
 That was way higher than the $62,092 state average.

 In late June 2013, Brooksville Regional Hospital was rebranded by Health Management Associates to Bayfront Health Brooksville.

 On July 30, Community Health Systems agreed to purchase Health Management Associates for $7.6 billion.
 On January 24, 2014, the Federal Trade Commission approved the merger of Health Management Associates with Community Health Systems.

 On December 1, 2021, Bayfront Health Brooksville rebranded to Bravera Health Brooksville.

 On July 24, 2023, Community Health Systems announced that Tampa General Hospital would purchase Bravera Health Brooksville and two other Bravera Health hospitals for $290 million.
 It was later adjusted to $294 million.

-On December 1, Tampa General Hospital officially took over the management of Bravera Health.
+On December 1, Tampa General Hospital took over the management of Bravera Health.
 Bravera Health Brooksville was rebranded to TGH Brooksville and will be part of the TGH North division.